Alexander Edler: Vancouver Canucks (2006–2021)

-With the departure of Christian Ehrhoff, the Canucks' leading defensive scorer from the previous two seasons, to the Buffalo Sabres in the offseason, Edler assumed a larger role on the team's blueline in the 2011–12 season.
+With the departure of Christian Ehrhoff, the Canucks' leading defensive scorer from the previous two seasons, to the Buffalo Sabres in the off-season, Edler assumed a larger role on the team's blueline in the 2011–12 season.
 By mid-January 2012, Edler was ranked fourth among NHL defenceman in scoring with 7 goals and 24 points.
 That month, he was selected to his first NHL All-Star Game.
 He was selected to the competition alongside Canucks teammates Daniel and Henrik Sedin, as well as Cody Hodgson, who was named to the rookie squad.
 Playing for Team Alfredsson, Edler logged 21 minutes of ice time in a 12–9 loss to Team Chara.
 Edler finished the campaign having played all 82 games for the first time in his career.
 He recorded personal bests and team-highs among defencemen in all major statistical categories with 11 goals, 38 assists and 49 points.
 League-wide, he ranked seventh among defencemen in point-scoring.
 Out of eight attempts, his four shootout goals was first among NHL defencemen.
 His efforts helped the Canucks to a second consecutive Presidents' Trophy.
 Individually, he earned four fifth-place votes for the James Norris Memorial Trophy to rank 15th overall.
-Defending their Clarence S. Campbell Bowl as Western Conference champions from the previous year, the Canucks lost in the first round of the 2012 playoffs to the Los Angeles Kings.
+Defending their Clarence S. Campbell Bowl as Western Conference champions from the previous year, the Canucks lost in the first round of the 2012 playoffs to the eighth-seeded and eventual Stanley Cup champion Los Angeles Kings.
 Edler recorded two goals in the five-game series.

 On 18 January 2013, Edler signed a new six-year, $30 million contract to remain with the Canucks, which took effect for the 2013–14 season and concluding after the 2018–19 season.
 During the summer, Edler was the talk of trade rumours at the trade deadline.
 The Detroit Red Wings were the team most interested in Edler, and general manager Mike Gills tried to move Edler before the no-trade clause in his contract took effect on 1 July 2013.
 Ultimately, no deal was reached.

-On March 2, 2018, Edler recorded two assists and surpassed Mattias Öhlund's franchise record of points by a Canucks defenceman.
-On December 22, 2018, Edler overtook Ohlund's record for most games played by a Canucks defenceman.
+On 2 March 2018, Edler recorded two assists and surpassed Mattias Öhlund's franchise record of points by a Canucks defenceman.

+On 22 December 2018, Edler overtook Ohlund's record for most games played by a Canucks defenceman.
 With the 2019 NHL trade deadline approaching, the Canucks entertained trading Edler, but ultimately didn't, as the defenceman refused to waive his no-trade clause.
-On March 28, Edler scored his 94th career goal with the Canucks, surpassing Ohlund's record of most goals by a Canucks defenceman.
+On 28 March, Edler scored his 94th career goal with the Canucks, surpassing Ohlund's record of most goals by a Canucks defenceman.
 Despite the injuries, which kept Edler to just 56 games, his 10 goals were his first double-digit total since 2011–12, and his 34 points in this abbreviated season represented his best per game pace since the same 2011–12 season.